morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 - make turtles tilt different angles

 Note that `*` denotes mutiplication in Clojure, so `(* 2 45)` returns twice 45, which is 90.
 If we want each turtle to be facing at 45 degrees from the previous one, we can have Clojure do the multiplication for us.

+The parentheses around this expression mean that we are applying `*` to 2 and 45.
+Here `*` is a function, 2 and 45 are its parameters (also called "arguments"), and we say that we are calling multiplication function on 2 and 45.

 ```clojure
 clojurebridge-turtle.walk=> (right :neo 45)